 4.1.4 Cebeci Ocağı (Hearth of Armorers).

 This was one of the technical branches of Janissaries, it was also a very important part of the supply chain and logistics of the army.
 This branch was established in mid fifteenth century, and they were part of the Sultan’s household troops [37].
 They were recruited from Acemi Ocağı and were in charge of making, repairing, maintaining, storing weapons and transporting them to battle, including bows, arrows, rifles, gun powder, muskets as well as equipment for digging trenches.
 Camels and mules were used to carry weapons to the battlefield.
-Cebecis would distribute these to Janissaries before a battle and collect them after.
+Cebecis would distribute these equipment to Janissaries before a battle and collect them after.
 They would repair weapons that were damaged during the battle and keep them in secure depots until they are needed again.
 The Ottoman government devised an elaborate supply chain to ensure that the cebecis received standard and high quality materials to work with.
 Some provinces were tasked to provide these materials [23].
 Cebecis were organized in 38 regiments and divided into four specialized units: weapon manufacturers, repairmen, gunpowder specialists, and combat equipment makers with a roster of 500 in mid16th century [1].

 4.1.5 Topçu Ocağı (Hearth of Cannoners)